 Many popular theories or frameworks for couples counseling fail to acknowledge that often times one person wants to be in the relationship, and another person is hanging on by a thread or at least not sure that they want to continue.
 The Gottman Method has a lot of great tools but is often criticized for being too simplistic and making the possibility of divorce or separation a virtual footnote in their several hundred-page manual.
 Emotionally Focused Therapy (EFT) also has been criticized for assuming that both members are there to make things work.
-In fact, it wasn’t until 2008 that the notion of specific approaches to working with mixed-agenda couples came about as an evidence-based practice.
+In fact, it wasn’t until 2008 that the notion of specific approaches to working with mixed-agenda couples or ambivalent clients came about as an evidence-based practice.
 Many schools do not teach anything about discernment counseling.

 Discernment counseling is a brief form of therapy designed to help the couple, and especially the person who is trying to decide if they want to stay, to come to that decision.
 The saying “they decided to get divorced” is rarely true.
 Discernment counseling often takes only one to five sessions.
 Couples generally explore three possible paths.
 The first is they essentially do nothing and continue with the status quo.
 The second is that they pursue divorce or separation.
 The third is that they commit to what can be up to six months of counseling and give their best efforts to make things work.
 All three approaches acknowledge that the relationship may just not work, but even going through the process can have other benefits.
 This process may require you to give your partner space.